We explain the complex secondary school system in the Netherlands, including the three academic streams and various international options.

 Private schools offer more individual attention in smaller classes, a personalized curriculum, and specialized support in case of learning difficulties.
 Many of the private secondary schools help students prepare for their final exams.
 It is very common for students to attend these schools for just a few years; they rarely go to one for their whole secondary school career.

-Boarding schools aren’t really ‘a thing’ in the Netherlands.
+Boarding schools aren’t particularly common in the Netherlands.
 There are only a few options, mainly intended for children whose parents work on a ship, or at carnivals.
 There is one international boarding school, located in Eerde, near Zwolle.

 - Dutch Inspectorate of Education – responsible for the inspection and review of schools and educational institutions in the Netherlands (in English).